shanteacontrols/OpenDeck/doc/configuration.md

 User wants to set CC number for potentiometer 0 to 5 using the following message: `F0 00 53 43 01 00 03 03 00 05 F7`

 Now, potentiometer sends CC 5.
 If your controller was already enclosed so that you don't have easy access to board, and you wanted to change CC for that potentiometer again, you wouldn't know its ID without tracking cable from potentiometer to board.
 When SysEx is turned on, component info message sends the component ID.

+The process is the same for buttons and encoders.

 ## 1.4 Error messages